RoboBlocky

 Platform and Curriculum Overview

-RoboBlocky is a web-based learning platform that supports hands-on mathematics learning through coding, manipulatives, and robotics using both virtual and physical robots.
-The platform includes an integrated Learning Management System (LMS) and real-time classroom interaction tools, and support for 18 languages to enhance accessibility and classroom implementation.
+RoboBlocky is a web-based learning platform that supports hands-on learning in mathematics, STEAM, computer science, and engineering through coding, manipulatives, and robotics using both virtual and physical robots.
+The platform includes an integrated Learning Management System (LMS), real-time classroom interaction tools, and support for 18 languages to enhance accessibility and classroom implementation.
 RoboBlocky offers a low floor for beginners and a high ceiling for advanced students, supporting diverse learners across grade levels while enabling a smooth transition from block-based coding to text-based programming in C/C++.

-Developed in collaboration with the UC Davis C-STEM Center and informed by more than two decades of research and classroom implementation with thousands of TK–12 educators, RoboBlocky’s TK–12 mathematics curricula provide schools and districts with flexible approaches for integrating coding, manipulatives, and robotics into mathematics instruction.
+Developed in collaboration with the UC Davis C-STEM Center and informed by more than two decades of research and classroom implementation with thousands of TK–12 educators, the RoboBlocky Curriculum provides schools and districts with flexible approaches for integrating coding, manipulatives, and robotics into mathematics, STEAM, computer science, and engineering instruction.
+The curriculum is supported by research-informed instructional frameworks that strengthen mathematical reasoning, discourse, and problem-solving.
+The vision of Learning Math with Robotics™ demonstrates how RoboBlocky Math makes mathematics meaningful, hands-on, and connected to the real world.

-The platform includes over 16,000 lessons, activities, Big Idea Tasks, Big Idea Projects, and RoboPlay Challenges that support early learning, targeted intervention, computer science, engineering design, and expanded learning, while strengthening student engagement, real-world problem solving, mathematical understanding, and integrated STEAM learning.
+The platform includes over 16,000 lessons, activities, Big Idea Tasks, Big Idea Projects, Engineering Design activities, RoboPlay Adventures, and RoboPlay Challenges that support early learning, targeted intervention, computer science, engineering design, and expanded learning, while strengthening student engagement, real-world problem-solving, mathematical understanding, and integrated STEAM learning.

-In addition, RoboBlocky supports flexible classroom implementation and supplemental use through selected lessons and activities designed to enhance existing math curricula, supported by alignment guides for over 25 widely used math programs.
-Classroom and district implementations, along with associated student outcomes, are illustrated in the RoboBlocky Math Showcases, including hands-on student applications through RoboParade projects and RoboPlay Challenge Competitions.
+In addition, RoboBlocky supports flexible classroom implementation and supplemental use through selected lessons and activities designed to enhance existing mathemarics curricula, supported by alignment guides for more than 25 widely used mathematics programs.
+Classroom and district implementations, along with associated student outcomes, are illustrated in the RoboBlocky Math Showcases, including hands-on student applications through RoboParade projects and RoboPlay Competitions.

-For licensing and access to the Prime Curriculum and Learning Management System (LMS), please contact us.
+For licensing and access to the RoboBlocky Curriculum and Learning Management System (LMS), please contact us

 RoboBlocky Math Core Curriculum (click on image for the course to go to that course's page)